tpayne/CloudRun/samples/FileSampleApp/README.md

 The contents of the file 'f.txt' will be displaid.

 The following RESTful calls are supported...
-- upload - For uploading files
+- /upload - POST FORM call for uploading files
-- files - For listing files
+- /files - GET call sor listing files
-- files/[filename] - For viewing files
+- /files/[filename] - GET call for viewing files

 Deploying the App to CloudRun
 -----------------------------